EEdouard28/TextEditor/README.md

 - [Questions](#questions)

   ## Installation
-  Clone the repo on your root folder
+Clone the repository onto your computer system, ensure that you have node.js install.
+Run npm install and npm run start from the root directory.
+The application should start up the backend and serve the client.

+## Screenshots

   ## Credits
   Evince Edouard